oipwg/oip-react/src/components/VideoPlayer/VideoPlayer.md

 ### Basic Example
-An example of how a Video File renders into VideoPlayer through pulling it from an artifact that was loaded through OIP-Index.
+An example of how a Video File renders into VideoPlayer through pulling it from an artifact that was loaded by OIP-Index.

 ```js
 const { Index } = require('oip-index')